 Consider the following information before you choose a protocol to use:

 Discovering multiple network routes

-TCP provides more accurate when discovering multiple routes and it needs with fewer agents in each subnet.
+TCP is more accurate when discovering multiple routes and it needs fewer agents in each subnet.
 For example, one or two agents using TCP can discover all redundant paths between subnets.
 However, you need several agents using ICMP to achieve similar results.
 Using ICMP, if you have N number of routes between two subnets you need more than 5N agents in either a source or destination subnet.

 Accuracy of results

 Routers and switches tend to assign lower priority to ICMP ECHO packets compared to TCP packets.
 In certain situations, when network devices are heavily loaded, the data obtained by TCP more closely reflects the loss and latency experienced by applications.
 This occurs because most of the application traffic flows over TCP.
 In such cases, ICMP provides less accurate results compared to TCP.

 TCP protocol requires that TCP packets are sent to a destination port.
 The default port used by NPM agents is 8084, however you can change this when you configure agents.
 So, you need to ensure that your network firewalls or NSG rules (in Azure) are allowing traffic on the port.
 You also need to make sure that the local firewall on the computers where agents are installed is configured to allow traffic on this port.

 You can use PowerShell scripts to configure firewall rules on your computers running Windows, however you need to configure your network firewall manually.